sandeepsnairms/banking-multi-agent-workshop/01_exercises/python/workshop/Module-0.md

 ### Keep the backend and frontend running

-Thoughout this lab we will keep the frontend and backend applications in this lab running.
+Throughout this lab we will keep the frontend and backend applications in this lab running.
 The backend will reload on every change we make throughout this lab.
 The frontend will reload when refreshed in the browser.

 Next, we will start building the agents that will be served by the API layer and interact with Cosmos DB and Azure OpenAI using LangGraph!